retrospect-addon/plugin.video.retrospect/readme.md

 In both situation run Retrospect at least once before accessing the Retrospect add-on settings.
 The initial run might take longer than usual, as Retrospect is initialising some stuff and downloads artwork.

 # !
 Be advised ! #
-Retrospect will NOT auto-upate.
+Retrospect will NOT auto-update.
 So new version need to be installed manually.

 # Troubleshooting #